ivan-andriankin/Vacancy/README.md

 ### Hi there, I'm Ivan Andriankin

 I'm a Senior QA engineer with 8 years experience of manual testing.
-Currently I'm studing test automation with Java in <a href="https://qa.guru/">QA.GURU</a>.
+Currently I'm studing test automation with Java.
 <br><br>

 This project is a small presentation of my skills.